Hyperloop001/Chamber-Crawler-3000/README.md

 The effects of RH and PH are permanent while the effects of all other potions are limited to the floor they are used on.
 For example, using a BA potion will only boost the player character’s Atk until the beginning of the next floor.
-Note that the PC’s Atk and Def can never drop below 0.

 ##### Treasure
 Treasure in CC3k consists only of gold.
 Gold can be in several types of piles: small (value 1), normal (value